Antognani/Antognani/README.md

 ###

-<p align="right">And below you can check my musical taste and see my face from other angle, if you care about it.</p>
+<p align="center">And below you can check my musical taste and see my face from other angle, if you care about it.</p>

 ###